Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

    You can set the command list with commands using the `setCommandList()` function.

-   If you want to update the registered commands, set the command list again with the updated commands using the `setCommandList()` function.
+   If you want to update the registered commands, set the command list again with the updated commands using the `setCommandList()` function:

    ```csharp
        client.setCommandList(commands, "FOREGROUND");